poseidon-network/qlauncher-linux/README.md

 ### System Requirements
 **Linux-based**
 * Ubuntu (Recommended)
-    * 64-bit version of one of these Ubuntu versions (20.04 is preferred)
+    * 64-bit version of one of these Ubuntu versions (20.04 Desktop / 20.04 Server is preferred)
     * Kernel version > 5

 🙅‍♂️ Linux installed as a Docker container is NOT supported